strongloop/loopback/docs/intro.md

 This component has not yet been released.
 Coming soon!
 </div>

 The  API gateway acts as a reverse-proxy to the rest of LoopBack.
-It provides OAuth2 based security, mediates between multiple data formats, and acts as a quality-of-service layer for application APIs, providing instrumentation and other aspect-level functionality.  <!-- what does "aspect level" mean -->
+It provides OAuth 2.0 security, mediates between multiple data formats, and acts as a quality-of-service layer for application APIs, providing instrumentation and other aspect-level functionality.  <!-- what does "aspect level" mean -->

 <h4>  API Server </h4>
 The API server registers and hosts models at runtime and automatically exposes them through a REST endpoint.
-The API server also runs batch processes or scheduled jobs as a mobile backend for functions such as mass push notifications.
+The API server also runs batch processes or scheduled jobs for functions such as mass push notifications.

 <h4> Enterprise Connectors </h4>
 LoopBack enables you to leverage existing data and services